siiptuo/pio/README.md

 ### Input images

 `pio` works by comparing the optimized image to the input image.
-The input image should preferably be PNG or alternatively JPEG or WebP stored with quality 100.
+The input image should preferably be PNG or lossless WebP, or alternatively JPEG or lossy WebP stored with a high quality setting (95-100).
-`pio` will make already lossy compressed images worse.
+`pio` will make already lossy compressed images look worse.

 For the web, you typically want to resize a high-resolution source image to a smaller image.
 For the best result, first resize the high-resolution image and store the resulting image with lossless compression.